Angus Fung

 Under Review at RAL, 2025

-Paper / Video (Coming Soon)
+Paper / Website

 We introduce X-Nav, a novel framework for cross-embodiment navigation where a single unified policy can be deployed across various embodiments for both wheeled and quadrupedal robots.